DavideFabioLoreti/TEXT_MINING_AND_PROCESSING/README.md

 ## Pipeline

-1. **Data loading & EDA** – load the raw dataset, inspect class distribution and text length.
+1. **Data loading & EDA**: load the raw dataset, inspect class distribution and text length.
-2. **Preprocessing** – two dedicated pipelines depending on the downstream representation:
+2. **Preprocessing**: two dedicated pipelines depending on the downstream representation:
    - **Strong preprocessing** (for BoW/TF-IDF): lowercasing, punctuation/number removal, tokenization, stopword removal, lemmatization (spaCy).
-   - **Light preprocessing** (for contextual embeddings): newline removal and whitespace cleaning only — no lowercasing, stopword removal, or lemmatization, to preserve the semantic/contextual information that pretrained language models rely on.
+   - **Light preprocessing** (for contextual embeddings): newline removal and whitespace cleaning only --> no lowercasing, stopword removal, or lemmatization, to preserve the semantic/contextual information that pretrained language models rely on.
 3. **Text representation**:
-   - **TF-IDF** — sparse representation, shape `(2232, 6985)`, computed both on the train/test split (classification) and on the full corpus (clustering).
+   - **TF-IDF**: sparse representation, shape `(2232, 6985)`, computed both on the train/test split (classification) and on the full corpus (clustering).
-   - **Sentence embeddings** — dense representation from `all-MiniLM-L6-v2` (Sentence Transformers), shape `(2232, 384)`.
+   - **Sentence embeddings**: dense representation from `all-MiniLM-L6-v2` (Sentence Transformers), shape `(2232, 384)`.
-4. **Classification** — Logistic Regression, SVM (RBF kernel), and Random Forest, each trained on both TF-IDF and embeddings.
+4. **Classification**: Logistic Regression, SVM (RBF kernel), and Random Forest, each trained on both TF-IDF and embeddings.
-5. **Clustering** — KMeans and Agglomerative Clustering on both representations, with the number of clusters selected via silhouette analysis (k = 2…20).
+5. **Clustering**: KMeans and Agglomerative Clustering on both representations, with the number of clusters selected via silhouette analysis (k = 2…20).

 ## Notebooks